-All students follow the core subjects of English, Maths and Science together with the foundation subjects of Art, Drama, Music, PE, Design and Technology (including Textiles, 3D design, Food and Nutrition and Graphics), Geography, History and Religious Studies.
-In Year 7, all students study a modern foreign language - either Spanish, German or French.
+All students follow the National Curriculum, which consists of the core subjects of English, Maths and Science together with the foundation subjects of Art, Computing, Drama, Music, PE, Design and Technology (including Textiles, 3D design, Food and Nutrition and Graphics), Geography, History and Religious Studies.
+In Year 7, all students study a modern foreign language - either Spanish, German, Mandarin or French.
 In Year 8, most students also take up a second language.

-In Year 7 and 8, students are taught in form groups or other mixed ability groupings, although Maths are taught in ability sets.
-In Modern Foreign Languages, students are grouped according to the language they have chosen.
+In Year 7 and 8, students are taught in form groups or other mixed ability groupings, although Maths is taught in ability sets in Year 7 and 8.
+In Modern Foreign Languages, students are grouped according to the language they have chosen and their ability.
+All students are regularly assessed as well as supported, to ensure that they are in the right set for their ability and potential.

-Students also study Character Education.
-This covers careers information, citizenship, well-being and sex and relationships related education, as well as financial awareness and enterprise.
+PSHCE is delivered through a course called Character Education.
+The course covers careers information, citizenship, well-being and sex and relationships related education, as well as financial awareness and enterprise.
 These subjects are linked together in one subject area, because they are about helping young people embrace change, feel positive about who they are and enjoy healthy, self-responsible and fulfilled lives.
 The course encourages students to recognise risk, take increasing responsibility for themselves, their choices and their behaviours, and make a positive contribution to their families, school and community.
 They also are guided to reflect on their learning and their ambitions, and receive information on possible future pathways.